jsdclxvi/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## I was thinking about moving to Moscow but there is no point Russian into things.